snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

 we are committed to supporting other clouds such as Azure HDInsight (see [issue #22][issue-22]) and Google Cloud Dataproc.

-In the shorter term, we've also started a discussion around finding ways to react to step failures;
+In the shorter term, we have also started a discussion around finding ways to react to step failures;
 this is the only remaining feature for Dataflow Runner to reach feature parity with EmrEtlRunner (see [issue #15][issue-15]).